fafalone/WinDevLib/README.md

 ### Updates

+**Update (v7.6.312, 10 Feb 2024):**\
+-Added IAccessControl/IAuditControl interfaces\
+-Added numerous missing propsys APIs; propsys.h coverage now 100%\
+-Added a few missing registry functions, also previously excluded deprecated ones-- winreg.h coverage is now 100%.\
+-`GetProcessMemoryInfo` now uses As Any so `PROCESS_MEMORY_COUNTERS` and `PROCESS_MEMORY_COUNTERS_EX2` can also be used.\
+-Added System Restore APIs from SrRestorePtApi.h (100%).
+IMPORTANT: Event types have been prefixed with SRPT_ due to common name conflicts (e.g. it has `BACKUP, RESTORE`, etc, that are now `SRPT_BACKUP, SRPT_RESTORE`, etc)\
+-Added Compressor APIs from compressapi.h (100%).
+IMPORTANT: Compress and Decompress have been renamed CompressorCompress and CompressorDecompress, respectively, due to the short name conflict potential.\
+-(Internal) Moved crypto APIs to their own file, wdAPICrypto.twin.
+Internet APIs moved to new module wdAPIInternet with wdInternet.twin.
+DEVPKEY and MiscGUID regions moved to wdDefs.twin. wdAPI.twin was becoming unmanageable and running into performance issues; it was up to 65k lines before this reorganization.\
+-Implemented all basic Interlocked* APIs.
+These are implemented primarily as static libraries: Only a few of these are exported by the Windows API, and only on x86.\
+ To handle this, I've included my Interlocked64 project as a static library.
+I've also produced a 32bit version to handle all the inline/instrinsic ones besides the basics.\
+ If you wish to avoid static linking these obj files (while using the APIs), specify the compiler flag:\
+ `#WINDEVLIB_AVOID_INTRINSICS`\
+ This uses the kernel32 versions *where available*: You're limited to InterlockedIncrement, InterlockedDecrement, InterlockedExchange[Add], and InterlockedCompareExchange[64].
+ Using any besides those 6 will trigger the static library to be included.
+ NOTE: TEMPORARY: Due to editing instability, a default alternative of ONLY the kernel32s are set-- for use in Beta 423.
+See wdInterlocked.twin.
+-Added addtional error codes
+-Added cards.dll APIs for 32bit only (no 64bit build exists)

 **Update (v7.5.310, 26 Jan 2024):**\
 -Massive expansion of crypt APIs; coverage of wincrypt.h, dpapi.h (crypto data protection) and mssip.h now 100%\
 -Coverage of wintrust.h is now 99%; all but a couple of difficult to decipher macros and a byte sequence the order needs to be verified for.\